 Then, similar to case #1, you’ve to set KPIs and measure how they are impacted after you implement lazy loading.
 User experience is measured by page views, session behavior, and task success (what you want your readers to do – subscribe, visit more pages, etc).

-Where are with Chrome’s Native lazy-loading for the web?
+Where are we with Chrome’s Native lazy-loading for the web?

 If you don’t know yet, Google plans to bring native lazy loading to the Chrome users (other browsers may even follow suit) by adding a new attribute.
 Dubbed as “loading”, you can use it to tell the browser whether to lazy load images or not.